ahkashif/php-oops/README.md

 > 1. Interfaces are declared using **interface** keyword.
 > 2. All methods declred in an interface must be public.
 > 3. One class can implement more than one interface.
+> 4. One interface can extend another interface.

     interface Logger {
 	    public function log($message);